AP source: Browns excuse Beckham for 2nd straight day

 The team hasn’t reached a conclusion yet on what to do with Beckham, according to the person who spoke to the AP on condition of anonymity because of the sensitivity of the situation.

-And while Cleveland’s front office works on a solution, some Browns players expressed a willingness to bring Beckham back.
+And while the team’s front office works toward a solution, some players expressed a willingness to bring Beckham back.

-”Hopefully we can get him back if that’s possible, that’s just my opinion on it,” said safety John Johnson III. ”I feel like the majority of this locker room would love to have him in this building.
-Flat out.”
+“Hopefully we can get him back if that’s possible,” said safety John Johnson III.
+“I feel like the majority of this locker room would love to have him in this building.
+Flat out.

+“I guess the leaders in this building feel like we can do it without him.
+Some guys might have a different opinion.
+So moving forward, hopefully we can get him back somehow.
+But if not, we’ve got to keep it going.
+We’ve got a big game coming up, another division game, that’s what my mindset is, just get ready for this week.”

-Browns left guard Joel Bitonio, one of the team’s most respected players and leaders, said there is confusion on the situation.
+Browns left guard Joel Bitonio, one of the team’s most respected players and leaders, said there is confusion over Beckham’s status.

 “Yeah, it’s hard because we don’t know what the situation is,” he said.
 “We think he’s a great player when he’s on the field, but we don’t know what the situation is.
 We don’t know what’s really going on.